Evermystery

 She would deny this later, and Jeremy would let her, but they both knew.

-She put on the headset and found herself standing in a space that had no edges—a white expanse stretching in every direction, silent, boundless, waiting.
+She put on the headset and found herself standing in a space with no edges—a white expanse stretching in every direction.
 Jeremy was beside her, or the shape of him was, rendered in the early avatar system that made everyone look vaguely like a department store mannequin.

 "It's not empty.
 It's available."

 She reached out one gloved hand and drew a line in the air.
 It appeared instantly—a thin stroke of light hovering in the void.
 She drew another.
 A curve.
 A circle.
-And then, almost without deciding to, a tree.
+Then, without deciding to, a tree.
 Rough, childlike, the way a five-year-old draws a tree: a trunk and a round cloud of leaves.

 Jeremy added a door beside it.
 Bright yellow.

 Neither of them said anything.
-They just looked at what they'd made—the crude tree, the yellow door, the empty white world all around them—and Grace laughed so suddenly it came out as a gasp and she had to press the back of her glove against her eyes.
+They looked at what they'd made—the crude tree, the yellow door, the white void all around them—and Grace laughed so suddenly it came out as a gasp.

 They called the world inside it The In-Between.